authomize/.github/profile/README.md

 What can you find here:

-* Workflows to facilitate faster, more effective remediation with your security operations tools
+* ITDR Workflows to facilitate faster, more effective remediation with your security operations tools
 * Security research and tools to eliminate and detect identity-based attacks and improve your security posture
 * Connectors built by the ITDR community to support an even broader collection of apps and services